zdsman/fsetgrp-api/README.md

 #### Enabling Assignments
 - OR
-  - `fset:grp:assignment:*:fset-group-admin:*:o-*:*`
+  - `fset:grp:assignment:*:fset-group-admin:*:o-*:*` - This only applies when creating a "O" group.

 ### List Groups
 List all groups.
-If the caller is a member of a group, the results will always include those groups regardless of their assignments.
-Otherwise, an enabling assignment is necessary.
+If the caller is of user-type "Vendor", the only groups returned will be those who the caller is a member of.

 An error will be returned under the following conditions:
-1. The caller does not have an enabling assignment to list groups AND has no assignments in any group.
+No Error will be manifest.
+However, the response may be empty.

 ```
 list_groups(Filters=[{'Name' : 'string', 'Values' : ['string']}])